kyma-project/cli/docs/extensibility/README.md

 ### subCommands

 Kyma extension has a tree structure, which means that every command can work as a node or a leaf.
 The `subCommands` array contains a full list of child commands.
-Every sub-command is in the same format as its parent and has its own `subCommands`:
+Every sub-command is in the same format as its parent and may have its own `subCommands`:

 ```yaml
 metadata: